Hrishi314/FinSearch-24_Team_JOSH/README.md

 ---

 **_Please do not copy_**: This work is the culmination of our team's efforts at FinSearch'24, IIT Bombay.
-Duplication or unauthorized sharing is strictly prohibited and may result in academic or legal consequences.
+Duplication or unauthorized sharing is strictly prohibited.